Control Window Basics

 Playing multiple signals simultaneously

-You can also use VCR-like functions on multiple signals selected in the Control Window.
-This will allow you to play more signals at the same time and simulate real-time comparison or combination between them.
-If your sound card supports that feature, you will be able to hear both signals mixed at the same time.
+You can also use playback functions on multiple signals selected in the Control Window.
+This will allow you to play more signals at the same time and simulate multichannel data acquisition from multiple signal files.
+If your sound card supports that feature, you will be able to hear all playbacks at the same time (mixed).

 Calculating average from two or more signals

-There is also a special functionality of the signal averager window, when used from the Control Window.
+There is also a special functionality of the Signal Averager window which can be used from the Control Window.
 To use it, select two or more signals in the Control Window and select the “Signal tools/Averager” context menu option.
 A new signal window will be created, representing the average value from all selected signals.

 Concatenating multiple signals

 To concatenate multiple signals into a new signal, you can select the "Concatenate all selected signals" context menu option.
-A new signal will be created, consisting of all selected signals concatenated in one signal, with the sampling rate of the first signal.
+A new signal will be created, consisting of all selected signals concatenated in one signal.
+The sampling rate of the first signal will be used as a sampling rate of the new signal.